StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 * Less than: `blt`, `bcc`
 * Less than or equal: `ble`, `bls`

 Equality and non-equality have a single instruction each, while the other comparison operators have different versions to support unsigned integer, signed integer, and floating-point comparisons.
-A full list of the mnemonic extensions for each comparison operator can be found in [ARM's developer documentation](https://developer.arm.com/documentation/ddi0406/cb/Application-Level-Architecture/Instruction-Details/Conditional-execution?lang=en).
+A full list of the conditional codes for each comparison operator can be found in [ARM's developer documentation](https://developer.arm.com/documentation/ddi0406/cb/Application-Level-Architecture/Instruction-Details/Conditional-execution?lang=en).

 A higher-level language like C uses conditional keywords like `if`/`else if`/`else` and looping keywords like `while`/`do while`/`for`.
 These constructs typically translate to conditional branch statements when compiled to assembly.

 >Internally, the `cmp` instruction sets four 1-bit __condition flags__ in the CPU, individually named C, N, V, and Z. Each conditional branch instruction checks specific condition flags to decide whether to branch.
 For example, the `beq` instruction will branch if the Z flag has a value of 1.
-Chances are that you won't need to interact directly with these condition flags; knowing the mnemonic extensions is sufficient.
+Chances are that you won't need to interact directly with these condition flags; knowing the conditional codes is sufficient.

 ### Functions
 Conceptually, functions in assembly work similarly to functions in higher-level languages.
 A function can be invoked, which will cause the function to run before returning back to the code that called the function.
 Functions can also have parameters and return values.
 Let's look closer into how functions work in assembly.